Fish Habitat Permits

 - any other activity that may affect fish or fish habitat.

-For additional information contact the Division of Habitat office closest to your project.
+For additional information contact the Habitat Section office closest to your project.